 Follow the instructions in the Replicate Folder Wizard.

-Configuration changes are not applied immediately to all members.
+Configuration changes are not applied immediately to all members except when using the Suspend-DfsReplicationGroup and Sync-DfsReplicationGroup cmdlets.
 The new configuration must be replicated to all domain controllers, and each member in the replication group must poll its closest domain controller to obtain the changes.
-The amount of time this takes depends on AD DS replication latency and the long polling interval (60 minutes) on each member.
-To poll immediately for configuration changes, open a command prompt window and then type the following command once for each member of the replication group:
+The amount of time this takes depends on the Active Directory Directory Services (AD DS) replication latency and the long polling interval (60 minutes) on each member.
+To poll immediately for configuration changes, open a Command Prompt window and then type the following command once for each member of the replication group: